damirlj/modern_cpp_tutorials/README.md

 ```

 Additionally, we can write a generic client as well, that stores the dependencies into type-safe unions [std::variant](https://en.cppreference.com/w/cpp/utility/variant),
-and use the **visitor pattern** along with the function object which overloaded _call operator_ set covers all dependencies.
+and use the **visitor pattern** along with the function object whose overloaded _call operator_ set covers all dependencies.
 Usually, we want to target the single dependency, rather than visit all of them at once.
 For that, we will call _std::holds_alternative_ explicitly, to check whether DO is held by the union